NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

     -n, --namespace=            Kubernetes namespace to create new server instance in.
 If not specified, server will be created in namespace "default".
     -p, --cpu=                  Number of CPUs to reserve for Triton instance.
 Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
     -b, --load-balancer         Option to use a LoadBalancer instead of using NodePort service.
 If not specified, NodePort service will be utilized.
-    -r, --allocate-resource=    Option to specify custom resource allocations.
+    -r, --allocate-resource=    Option to specify custom resource allocations, ex. 'nvidia.com/mig-1g.5gb=1'.
 If not specified, no custom resource will be allocated.
 ```

 ##### Example Usage